Atari Karts: Gameplay

-Development and release
+Development

+Atari Karts was developed by the Belgian group Miracle Designs.
+The team wanted to make video games after visiting Visual Impact, a Ghent-based game developer founded in 1994 by Kris Van Lier and Claude Verstraeten, who were working on Hyper Force for Atari Jaguar.
+They walked into the Atari booth at the ECTS and applied to be developers, receiving a Jaguar development kit and resulting in Miracle Designs' formation.
+Filip Hautekeete and Peter Vermeulen began working with the kit, creating a demo showing an emulated interpretation of Mode 7, a graphics mode found on the Super Nintendo Entertainment System, to test the Jaguar's capabilities and sent it to Atari producers Bill Rehbock and J. Patton.
+Impressed with the demo, Atari decided to make a title that combined F-Zero and Super Mario Kart with a cutesy atmosphere, becoming the starting point for the game's production.

-Atari Karts was developed by Miracle Designs (previously Cyberdreams), a team of Belgian programmers.
-It was co-produced by Bill Rehbock (then-vice-president in third-party development at Atari Corporation) and Loïc Duval, with Filip Hautekeete and Peter Vermeulen acting as co-programmers.
-The soundtrack was composed in Protracker by Fabrice "Arpergiator" Gillet of the Amiga demoscene group Chryseis.
+The game was co-produced by Rehbock and Loïc Duval, with Hautekeete and Vermeulen acting as co-programmers.
+The soundtrack was composed in Protracker by Fabrice "Arpegiator" Gillet of the Amiga demoscene group Chryseis.
 Neither Gillet nor the people responsible for the artwork are listed in the game's credits, with the instruction manual just referring to them as the "Miracle Designs Team", though Duval and Jen Smith provided additional graphics and sound.
 Smith was also responsible for the cover illustration.
-Several staff members within Atari also collaborated in the game's development process.
-Rehbock recounted the project's creation and history in 2018.

-According to Rehbock, Hautekeete and Vermeulen received an Alpine development kit for the Atari Jaguar from Atari themselves and started working on with it, creating a demo showcasing an emulated interpretation of the Mode 7 graphics mode found in the Super Nintendo Entertainment System to test the system's hardware capabilities and sent it to him and Atari producer J. Patton, becoming the starting point of the game's development.
-Impressed with the demo, Atari decided to make a game with a "cutesy" atmosphere by combining F-Zero and Super Mario Kart.
-Rehbock also suggested the usage of Bentley Bear, main protagonist of Crystal Castles (1983), along with other Atari characters that did not make it into the final release.
-Atari Karts makes extensive use of the Mode 7 technique developed by Miracle Designs for the Jaguar, featuring elevated and lowered terrains when racing on the tracks.
-The game also features homages to the history and games of Atari; The Borregas cup is a reference to the company's old address (1196 Borregas Avenue, Sunnyvale, California); The Tempest cup is named after Dave Theurer's arcade game Tempest (1981).
+Atari Karts makes extensive use of the Mode 7 technique made by Hautekeete and Vermeulen for the Jaguar, featuring raised and lowered terrains when racing on tracks.
+Rehbock suggested the usage of Bentley Bear, main protagonist of Crystal Castles (1983), along with other Atari characters that did not make it into the final release.
+The game features homages to Atari's history and games; The Borregas cup is a reference to the company's former address (1196 Borregas Avenue, Sunnyvale, California), while the Tempest cup is named after Dave Theurer's Tempest (1981).
 Internal documentation from Atari showed that development of the game was completed by December 11, 1995.